Summary

 - From the Action menu, select Create a Copy.

-- In the Create a Copy dialog:
+- In the Copy Course dialog:

 - select a status of Draft (default) or Published